Candle Burning Tips

 Just make sure to let your candle cool before trimming, as you don’t want any bits of ash or wick material left in the wax when you’re done.
 It’s much easier to clean this up when the wax is hard and cool!

-3) How to fix a candle that’s tunneling:
+How to fix a candle that’s tunnelling:

 If your wood wick or jar candle has developed some tunneling from shorter burns, you can usually fix it - here’s how: